christoph-karpowicz/db_watcher/README.md

 `release_year` column has been updated, and `description` hasn't.

 In many cases the column's value is too long to be displayed in the columns part of the output.
 If the value exceeds the maximum length of a column, it will get truncated and ended with an ellipsis.
-Values that got truncated and were updated in the given operation, are displayed below the columns section fully.
+Values that got truncated and were updated in the given operation, are fully displayed below the columns section.
 For example, if the date in `last_update` column was too long:
 ![fullColumnDiff](docs/full_column_diff.png)

 ## Requirements